crosetto/AutomaticDifferentiation/README.md

 ```

 ## In C++14
 We start by describing the C++14 original example.
-The features which make the example "C++14" are mainly the use of "auto" and "constexpr", both introduced from C++11 and made more usable since C++14.
+The features which make the example "C++14" are mainly the use of "auto" and "constexpr", both introduced since C++11 and made more usable since C++14.
-We define a placeholder for the independent variable "x", which is implementing the identity function, and instantiate a global variable "x" in order to compy with the our target syntax
+We define a placeholder "p" for the independent variable, which is implementing the identity function, and instantiate a global variable "x" in order to compy with the our target syntax

 ```C++
 struct p {